What is Speed to Lead & How to Improve It

 Not all leads are created equal, and your speed-to-lead strategy should reflect this.
 Here’s an example of how you can work with a tiered response system:

 1. Tier 1 leads, often called "hand-raisers," include demo requests, pricing inquiries, and direct product interactions.
-These deserve immediate response, often within minutes or, at the most, hours.
+These deserve immediate response from your sales reps, often within minutes or, at the most, hours.

 2. Tier 2 leads might be content-based MQLs, requiring a response within hours rather than minutes.

-This way you pre-qualify a lead and set a response system for each tier, making your speed to lead strategy more aligned towards lead quality.
+This way you pre-qualify a lead and set a response system for each inbound lead tier, making your speed to lead strategy more aligned towards lead speed and quality.

 Speed to Lead: The Race Towards Closing Deals Faster